 Diminish the Shadow

 Whenever you take the Dodge action and are targeted with an opportunity attack, you may spend your reaction to take an attack in retaliation and for each subsequent time you are targeted with an opportunity attack before the end of your turn.
 When you do so, you have advantage on the attack.
-If you are wielding a silver or magical weapon, you may also double your Strength or Dexterity modifier for these attacks.
+If you are wielding a silver or magical weapon, you may roll an additional 1d6 and add the result to your damage for these attacks.

-If you use this feature after using your second wind, you may also reduce the damage of any successful opportunity attack against you while this feature is active by 1d8+your Constitution modifer.
+If you use this feature after using your second wind, you may also reduce the damage of any successful opportunity attack against you while this feature is active by 1d8+your Constitution modifier.